AradBestman/node_js-Server/README.md

 If you would like to contribute to the project, please follow our Contribution Guidelines.

 License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License to Arad Ariel